ThomasRohde/jArchi-CreateDialog/README.md

 The result is created as a flattened version of the dialogObject as supplied to the [creadteDialog]() function, where every member of the `properties` objects are created as new members with their current widget value as the value.
 ## Top-level widgets ##
-Top-level widgets are ...
+Again, the available top-level widgets are:

--	A `form` is a simple composite, that can contain one or more widgetTypes.
-The implementation uses the Composite SWT widget, and uses a gridlayout with a user defined number of columns.
-The form will fill out the entire parent space.
+-	A `form` is a simple composite, that can contain one or more widgetTypes

-- A `group`composite of widgets framed by a titled border.
-Typically used on a form to group related widgets.
+- A `group` is a composite of widgets framed by a titled border

-- The type `pages` are a sequence of `forms` that are navigated by buttons to advance or go back from the current page, as well as a finish button.
-Pages are only awailable for the wizard dialog type.
+- The type `pages` are a sequence of `forms` that are navigated by buttons to advance or go back from the current page

-- A `sash` is a composite of two or more forms separated with dividers, that can be moved to change the relative sizes of the sub-forms.
-The `sash´ can be layed out horizontally or vertically.
+- A `sash` is a composite of two or more forms separated with dividers

 - A `folder` is a composite of one or more forms.
-The forms are selectable by clicking a top level folder button.
+The forms are stacked and selectable
 ### form ###
 ![form](https://github.com/ThomasRohde/jArchi-CreateDialog/blob/main/images/form.png)